circuitdiagram/circuitdiagram-vscode/README.md

 This project is in development and is not yet available in the VS marketplace.
 Visit [circuit-diagram.org](http://www.circuit-diagram.org/downloads) or the [releases page](https://github.com/circuitdiagram/circuitdiagram-vscode/releases) to download the latest version.

-You can manually install the VSIX file in VS Code.
+Manually install the VSIX file in VS Code by going to _Extensions_ -> _Install from VSIX_.
+The extension cannot be installed by double clicking on the VSIX file.

 This extension requires the Circuit Diagram command-line application to render components.
 You must [download](http://www.circuit-diagram.org/downloads) the appropriate